-Benefit of reading #1: it can improve your concentration
+The benefit of reading #1: it can improve your concentration

-One of the biggest problems for the brain today is bombardment of information.
+One of the biggest problems for the brain today is a bombardment of information.
 It’s gotten so bad that our attention is down to just eight seconds or so, caused by our transition to receiving information that’s more visual now than ever before.
 That means advertisements, web images, and even work-related graphs and presentations all want our attention, not to mention the devices in our pockets that want it, too.

 Thankfully, the one thing that can help you regain control of your attention and concentration is to read a book.
 Because the brain is like a muscle, the more it is trained, the better it works.

 One study has shown that there’s a strong link between one’s reading skills (such as reading accuracy and speed) and the ability to pay attention.
 Furthermore, the president and director of Haskins Laboratories, Ken Pugh, PhD, stated that reading is neurologically more demanding than speech or image processing which forces greater concentration.

 Thus, as you read books, you’ll be able to maintain your focus for longer periods of time even when reading something during the day at work itself.

 Benefit of reading #2: it can reduce your everyday stress levels

 Work can be tolling, especially if you spend many hours doing it.
 We know that when you work too much, it can decrease your levels of physical health, mental health, and just general happiness.
 And then we have personal problems that can weigh down on us.
 But most of these effects are likely the result of stress itself, which causes one’s body to release stress hormones like cortisol.

 What can help reduce this?
 As you may have guessed already, that’s one of the benefits of reading, and there are two studies to back up that reading reduces stress.